April 18, 2022

 - Did the employee, for personal reasons outside of their employment, undergo the vaccine?

 For Minnesota claims, there is an additional statutory provision that may need to be considered.
 MN Stat.
 176.011, Subd.
 16 specifically states “an injury or disease resulting from a vaccine in response to a declaration by the United States Department of Health and Human Services to ‘address an actual or potential health risk’ related to the employee’s employment is an injury or disease arising out of and in the course of employment.”
-Thus, in Minnesota where the COVID-19 vaccine reaction rises to the level of an injury or disease, the medical treatment and any lost time from work most likely would be compensable.
+Thus, in Minnesota where the COVID-19 vaccine reaction rises to the level of an injury or disease, and was related to the employee's employment, the medical treatment and any lost time from work most likely would be compensable.

 If an employer mandates vaccination, or strongly encourages the employee to obtain the vaccine for work-related reasons, the scales will more likely tip in favor of compensability.